tomaszzielinski/docs/http.markdown

 * Consider using [two-phased template rendering](http://www.holovaty.com/writing/django-two-phased-rendering/)
 * Try [Redis](http://redis.io/), it's more powerful than [Memcached](http://memcached.org/) and not slower.
   Even if you're not impressed by its [command set](http://redis.io/commands) it has one major advantage over Memcached...
 * ...which is the persistent storage.
-It's not only great because of being persistent, but also because it allows to decrease the chances to learn [dog piling](http://highscalability.com/strategy-break-memcache-dog-pile) aka [thundering herd](http://books.google.pl/books?id=m-bDb87UWL0C&pg=PA357&lpg=PA357&dq=thundering+herd+memcache&source=bl&ots=VURP6rGOpI&sig=oa-uHNZpj5IATTg_P_eF7852iWY&hl=pl&ei=6lqwTvX-E9T54QT73dicAQ&sa=X&oi=book_result&ct=result&resnum=4&ved=0CD0Q6AEwAw#v=onepage&q=thundering%20herd%20memcache&f=false) problem in practice.
+It's great not only because of being persistent, but also because it allows to decrease the chances of learning [dog piling](http://highscalability.com/strategy-break-memcache-dog-pile) aka [thundering herd](http://books.google.pl/books?id=m-bDb87UWL0C&pg=PA357&lpg=PA357&dq=thundering+herd+memcache&source=bl&ots=VURP6rGOpI&sig=oa-uHNZpj5IATTg_P_eF7852iWY&hl=pl&ei=6lqwTvX-E9T54QT73dicAQ&sa=X&oi=book_result&ct=result&resnum=4&ved=0CD0Q6AEwAw#v=onepage&q=thundering%20herd%20memcache&f=false) problem in practice.
-  If you can dump you cache data and reload it late then server crashes or restarts don't hurt that much.
+  If you can dump your cached data and reload it later, then server crashes or restarts don't hurt that much.
 * A nice [Redis tutorial](http://simonwillison.net/static/2010/redis-tutorial/)
 * Btw, the thundering herd problem is related also to the normal usage of the cache - check [django-newcache README](https://github.com/ericflo/django-newcache/blob/master/README.txt#L79)